bernardphp/silex/README.md

 The following serializers are supported:

- * Naive.
+ * Simple.
 No dependencies and it is the default.
  * JMS Serializer.
 Requires a service with id `jms_serializer` and `jms_serializer.builder` is present.
  * Symfony Serializer.
 Requires `SerializerServiceProvider` is registered before this provider.